TheRealJeff/SensAir/SensAirAndroidApp/app/src/main/assets/INFO.md

 | 6400     | Death within 30   minutes                                                             |
 | 12,800   | Death within 1   to 3 minutes                                                         |
 ***
-#### **Carbon Monoxide**
+#### **Smoke**
- moke is mixture of gasses and particulate matter which is the result of combustion of vegetation and artificial material.
+ Smoke is mixture of gasses and particulate matter which is the result of combustion of vegetation and artificial material.
 It is impossible to find for sure what the composition of smoke.
 Inhaling smoke can have immediate health effects and have serious repercussions.
 In addition, smoke can irritate the skin and eyes.
 * Sources
     * Forest fires
 	* Building fires
 	* Automobile exhaust
 	* Wild Fires
 	* Combustable material
-3000 ppm

 * __Symptoms__
+    * Shortness of breath
     * Dizziness
     * Headache
     * Nausea
-    * Fatigue
-    * Weakness and clumsiness
+    * Coughing
+    * Stinging eyes
     * Chest pain
+    * Scratchy throat
-    * Blurry vision
+    * Fast heartbeat
-    * Disorientation or confusion seizures
+    * Mental confusion
-    * Hearing loss
     * Quick irregular heartbeat

 * __Actions to take in case of exposure__